Back to Archive

 The Results

 700% increase in blender sales within one year.
-YouTube channel grew to 900,000+ subscribers and 300M+ views.
-Listed among the top viral marketing campaigns for over a decade.
+YouTube channel grew to 900,000+ subscribers and 300M+ views across the series.
+The iPhone blend episode alone drove millions in press coverage.
+Listed among the top viral marketing campaigns of the 2000s by every major publication that tracked them.

 Steal This Idea